ICCB-Cologne/medicc2/README.md

 Note that the notebooks and examples are not included when installing from conda or pip.
 When installing from pip or source, you need to make sure to have a working version of `gcc` and `gxx` installed.

-Due to dependencies only Python version 3.9 and lower are supported
+Due to dependencies we recommend using Python version 3.7-3.9.

 ## Installation via conda (recommended)
 MEDICC2 can be installed via `conda install -c bioconda -c conda-forge medicc2`.

 ## Installation via pip
-As MEDICC2 relies on OpenFST version 1.8.1 which is not packaged on PyPi you have to first install it using conda with `conda install -c conda-forge openfst`.
+As MEDICC2 relies on OpenFST version 1.8.1 which is not packaged on PyPi you have to first install it using conda with `conda install -c conda-forge openfst=1.8.1`.
 Next you can install MEDICC2 via `pip install medicc2`.

 ## Installation from source
 Clone the MEDICC2 repository and its submodules using `git clone --recursive https://bitbucket.org/schwarzlab/medicc2.git`.
 It is important to use the `--recursive` flag to also download the modified OpenFST submodule.